 Listen to more at myspace.com/gilotrue From Detroit these are The Sugar Clouds myopically and 'All I See is You'

 Look for more at myspace.com/thesugarclouds From his Transitions EP, this is UK idm producer Aereal and the lugubrious 'Bacurex'

 Check out myspace.com/aerealsounds for more This podcast can be heard in more than 100 countries.
-Look for the list at myspace.com/idyllic music
+You can subscribe and hear more episodes of Idyllic Music at Listen Notes.

 Thanks for listening.
 I'm Jim Nye.